MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy-dpm-protection-agent.md

 -   If the computer isn't behind a firewall or you've configured firewall exceptions to allow access, you can [install the agent from the DPM console](#BKMK_Console).

--   Alternatively, if you don't have access through the firewall, the computer you want to protect is in a workgroup or untrusted domain, or you simply need to use a different installation method, you can [Install the agent manually](#BKMK_Manual) and then [Attach the agent](#BKMK_Attach).
+-   If you don't have access through the firewall, the computer you want to protect is in a workgroup or untrusted domain, or you need to use a different installation method, you can [Install the agent manually](#BKMK_Manual) and then [Attach the agent](#BKMK_Attach).

 ## Set up firewall exceptions
 For a protection agent to communicate with the DPM server through a firewall, firewall exceptions are required.